 Note: To overcome partition time limits, replace your single long job with multiple shorter jobs.
-Using job arrays, set each job to run one after the other.
-Each job will write a checkpoint file if checkpointing is implemented.
-The next job in line will be the latest checkpoint file to continue from the latest state of the calculation.
+Then, use job arrays to set each job to run one after the other.
+If checkpointing, each job will write a checkpoint file.
+The following job will use the latest checkpoint file to continue from the latest state of the calculation.